BillSnook/WKPlayer/README.md

-# WatchKitMoviePlayer: Using WKInterfaceMovie for Video Playback
+# WKPlayer: Using WKInterfaceMovie for Video Playback

-This sample demonstrates how to use WatchKit elements to perform local video playback.
-Refer to this sample if you want to see how to use WKInterfaceMovie to provide UI and playback videos on watchOS 2.0.
+Uses WKInterfaceMovie to provide UI and playback videos on watchOS 2.0.
+Modified from Apple's sample code for WatchKitMoviePlayer.
+Thanks, Apple.

 ## Requirements